yulab2021/TandemMod_document/doc/usage.rst

     python scripts/train_test_split.py --input_file A.feature.tsv --train_file A_train.feature.tsv --test_file A_test.feature.tsv --train_ratio 0.8
     python scripts/train_test_split.py --input_file m6A.feature.tsv --train_file m6A_train.feature.tsv --test_file m6A_test.feature.tsv --train_ratio 0.8

-To train the TandemMod model using both the training dataset, you can set the ``-run_mode`` argument to "train".
+To train the TandemMod model using labelled training dataset, you can set the ``-run_mode`` argument to "train".
 This allows the model to be trained from scratch.
 Test data are required to evaluation the model performance.

     python scripts/TandemMod.py -run_mode train \
           -new_model model/m6A.pkl \